 What if the unthinkable happens?

 Despite your best efforts to keep your mobile device out of danger, there’s always a possibility that something could happen.
-Rest assured that Videotron now offers a solution that will make you a little less sad if your phone becomes damaged.

-In addition to offering quality service at a lower cost, these certified centres can give you a free, no-commitment quote.
+In addition to offering quality service at a lower cost, certified repair centres can give you a free, no-commitment quote.
 In most cases, they can also fix your phone in less than two hours.